 Below I did the opposite and by increasing reds, reduced cyan.

 Note how the red peak has moved in the histogram from the darks area to the exposure (midtones) area.

 If you have any questions about the Lightroom histogram, let us know in the comments.

-Also, we love good news, so if our female posing tips have helped you to understand how to use the histogram in Lightroom, share that too.
+Also, I love good news, so if my female posing tips have helped you to understand how to use the histogram in Lightroom, share that too.